 As a child, Katherine Wozniak often tagged along to job sites with her father, a custom home builder in the Lake Geneva, WI, area.
 She would listen as he walked clients through the process of designing their dream home-beginning not with questions about structure or style or interior space, but queries that looked at the bigger picture.
 “How do you imagine functioning in this home?” he’d ask.
 “What is your lifestyle like?”

 Wozniak earned a business degree at Marquette University, then attended design school at the Parsons School of Design campus in Paris and Harrington College of Design in Chicago.
 She started her suburban Chicago firm in 2005 and serves mostly clients in her local area.
 Many of her customers also have homes along the Great Lakes or in warmer parts of the country that they want her to work on.
 As a result, Wozniak’s work takes her all over the country.
+When it comes to building your dream home, a general contractor Miami or elsewhere, as well as a designer, could be of assistance as they might know what works well for your home.

 “In school, I was not formally trained as a window treatment designer,” she says.
 However, she’s always believed they were an important component in homes, one that adds softness and warmth to a space.
 Many of her clients have lakefront homes, so window coverings frame their view.
 They also provide privacy and block unwanted light.
+Nevertheless, some of the clients also prefer bay windows from Renewal by Andersen or other similar firms as it provides them a reading space overlooking the lake which could be a picturesque view, especially during summer.

 When she begins designing window coverings for a residence, Wozniak starts by sketching ideas over a picture of the home’s windows, thinking about both functionality and beauty.
 What she doesn’t think about right away is practicality of construction.
 That constricts her creativity, she finds.